afa-farkhod/Elasticsearch-JavaAPI-connection/README.md

 ### [Elastic stack installation guide:](https://www.elastic.co/guide/en/elastic-stack/current/installing-elastic-stack.html)

-- [Beginner's Crash Course to Elastic Stack](https://youtu.be/gS_nHTWZEJ8) - Official Elastic Community.
-Beginner’s Crash Course is a series of workshops for all developers with little to no experience with Elasticsearch and Kibana or those who could use a refresher.
-By the end of this workshop, you will be able to:
-  - understand how the products of Elastic Stack work together to search, analyze, and visualize data in real time
-  - understand the basic architecture of Elasticsearch
-  - run CRUD operations with  Elasticsearch and Kibana
 - [Problems with access to Elasticsearch form outside machine](https://discuss.elastic.co/t/problems-with-access-to-elasticsearch-form-outside-machine/172450) - Following shows the issue with accessing Elasticsearch form outside machine.
 - [Unable to remotely access ES server hosted on AWS EC2 on port 9200](https://discuss.elastic.co/t/unable-to-remotely-access-es-server-hosted-on-aws-ec2-on-port-9200/33243) - Unable to remotely access ES server hosted on AWS EC2 on port 9200.
 It includes some solutions
 - [Elasticsearch Java API Client](https://www.elastic.co/guide/en/elasticsearch/client/java-api-client/current/index.html): The Java API client provides strongly typed requests and responses for all Elasticsearch APIs.